hellosign/hellosign-php-sdk/docs/Model/TemplateResponseFieldAvgTextLength.md

-# # TemplateResponseDocumentCustomFieldAvgTextLength
+# # TemplateResponseFieldAvgTextLength

-Average text length in custom field.
+Average text length in this field.

 ## Properties